Justin Baesman

 Justin Baesman (born June 3, 1981) is an American professional mixed martial artist currently competing in the Welterweight division.
-A professional competitor since 2008, he has competed for Bellator, the World Series of Fighting, Tachi Palace Fights, and King of the Cage.
+A professional competitor since 2008, he has competed for mainly small market local fight promotions, Bellator, the World Series of Fighting, Tachi Palace Fights, Bare Knuckle Fighting Championship, Glory and King of the Cage.

 Mixed martial arts career

 Early career

 Baesman began training in mixed martial arts in 2004 and held an undefeated amateur record of 3-0 before turning professional.
 Baesman compiled a professional record of 14–3, winning the Gladiator Challenge Middleweight Championship along the way, before signing with Bellator.

 Bellator

 Baesman made his promotional debut against Brent Weedman at Bellator 100 on September 20, 2013 in the Bellator Season Nine Welterweight Tournament Quarterfinal.
 Baesman was defeated in the first round via armbar submission.

 Baesman made his next appearance against Herman Terrado at Bellator 115 on April 4, 2014.
 The fight was ruled a draw.

 Baesman then faced Andrey Koreshkov at Bellator 118 on May 2, 2014.
 Baesman was defeated in the first round after he was knocked out by a flying knee, the first knockout loss of his career.

 Baesman made his next appearance at Bellator 127 against John Mercurio on October 3, 2014.
 Baesman won via split decision.